ksu-cs-textbooks/extras/content/02-full-stack/04-docker.md

 * `--rm` will remove the container when it is finished
 * `-it` will provide an interactive terminal
 * ``-v `pwd`/:/app</code>`` will create a volume mount between the current directory and the `/app` directory in the container.
   * Backticks around a command in the terminal will use the result of that command in the outer command.
+You could instead enter the full path to the current directory as part of the command, as in `-v /home/user/projects/fullstack:/app/code`.
-See [Docker Volumes](https://docs.docker.com/storage/volumes/).
+  * See [Docker Volumes](https://docs.docker.com/storage/volumes/) for more details.
 * `node:18` is the name of the Docker image to run.
   * Refer to [Node](https://hub.docker.com/_/node/) on DockerHub for other image versions.
+At the time of writing, Node 18 is the current LTS version.
 * `bash` will load the Bash terminal inside of the container

 Refer to the [Docker run](https://docs.docker.com/engine/reference/commandline/run/) documentation for more details.